Deveshwar-Saste-9001/Deveshwar-Saste-9001/README.md

 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning Diploma in advance computing @CDAC-Mumbai
 - 💞️ I’m looking to collaborate on ...
-- 📫 Use this mail to reach me -deveshwarsaste7@gmail.com
+- 📫 Use this mail to contact me -deveshwarsaste7@gmail.com